Pimsleur Language Programs: History

-Dr. Paul Pimsleur (1927–1976), a professor of applied linguistics and founding member of the American Council on the Teaching of Foreign Languages (ACTFL), developed the original Speak & Read series in the 1960s, including Essential Greek (1963), Essential French (1964), Essential Spanish (1966), and German Compact (1967).
+Paul Pimsleur (1927–1976), a professor of applied linguistics and founding member of the American Council on the Teaching of Foreign Languages (ACTFL), developed the original Speak & Read series in the 1960s, including Essential Greek (1963), Essential French (1964), Essential Spanish (1966), and German Compact (1967).
 He later produced a Twi course for the Peace Corps in 1971.
 The programs were originally distributed under the title "A Tapeway Program".

-Between 1969 and 1970, Pimsleur collaborated with Charles A. S. and Beverly D. Heinle of The Center for Curriculum Development in Philadelphia, who began marketing the courses under the name "CCD/Tapeway Programs."
+Between 1969 and 1970, Pimsleur collaborated with Charles A. S. Heinle and Beverly D. Heinle of The Center for Curriculum Development in Philadelphia, who began marketing the courses under the name "CCD/Tapeway Programs".
 In 1974, Heinle acquired the rights to Pimsleur and established Heinle & Heinle Enterprises to continue development and distribution.

 During the 1980s, the programs were sold under the brand "The Pimsleur Tapes" through Heinle & Heinle Enterprises in Concord, Massachusetts.
 SyberVision Systems founder Steven DeVore obtained an exclusive license to market the series, distributing it through direct-mail catalogs and televised infomercials that featured Beverly Pimsleur.

 In 1995, Simon & Schuster Audio began distributing Pimsleur courses to bookstores, and in 1997 the company acquired full ownership of the Pimsleur catalog from Heinle & Heinle Enterprises.
 Following the acquisition, Simon & Schuster expanded the catalog to include more than 50 languages and over 200 individual courses, which continue to be produced in Concord, Massachusetts.

 From 2005 onward, digital editions were released through online resellers, and in 2008 the company partnered with Nickelodeon to launch Speak Spanish with Dora & Diego, its first children’s line.
 The same year, Playaway was licensed to distribute the Pimsleur line to the U.S. military on pre-loaded players.

 Following natural disasters in 2010 and 2011, Pimsleur made several of its courses freely available to humanitarian workers, including Haitian Creole and Japanese.
 In 2013, Pimsleur donated 15 lessons of its Tagalog course to support aid agencies and volunteers in the wake of Typhoon Haiyan.